 They met in Weymouth, Mass., in the house where Abigail was born to a minister and his wife on Nov.
 22, 1744.
 She was only 15, while John was 24.
-She was barely five feet tall, slim, with dark brown hair and eyes.
+Barely five feet tall and slim, she had dark brown hair and eyes.
 John was a country lawyer, already losing his hair and quite plump – not necessarily a bad thing in those days.

 John accompanied his friend Richard Cranch to the house where Abigail lived with her parents and two sisters.
 They went because Richard had a romantic interest in Abigail’s older sister Mary.

 John described the visit in his diary as a waste of time.
 He didn’t like Abigail’s father, the Rev. William Smith, describing him as ‘a crafty designing man.’
 He dismissed the three girls was “not fond, not frank, not candid.”
 Nor did Abigail’s mother Elizabeth Quincy think much of John, who, she felt, lacked manners.